xson-lang/XSON/docs/Extensions/XLE‐2꞉-Equals-as-Key‐Value-Separator.md

 The equals character (`=`) can also be used universally to separate the key and value.
 However, mixing and matching the default character, colon (`:`), with an extension character (such as equals) is not recommended due to readability issues.

-When enabled, this extension will cause the key and value to be seperated based on the first `=` character, or the first `:` if there is no `=`.
+When enabled, this extension will cause the key and value to be separated based on the first `=` character, or the first `:` if there is no `=`.

 **Created On**: May 15th, 2023